unisonweb/unison/unison-src/transcripts/merge.output.md

 ## Precondition violations

-Let's see a number of merge precondition violations.
-These are conditions under which we can't perform a merge, and the user will have to fix up the namespace(s) manually before attempting to merge again.
+There are a number of conditions under which we can't perform a merge, and the user will have to fix up the namespace(s) manually before attempting to merge again.

 ### Conflicted aliases

 If `foo` and `bar` are aliases in the nearest common ancestor, but not in Alice's branch, then we don't know whether to update Bob's dependents to Alice's `foo` or Alice's `bar` (and vice-versa).

+Original branch:
 ```unison
 foo : Nat
 foo = 100